telerik/teststudio-docs/docs/getting-started/next-steps.md

 <br/><br/>
 * The [**Results Tab**](/general-information/test-results/analyze-test-list-results) provides overview of the executed test lists.
 You can drill down and investigate the individual test steps.
 <br/><br/>
-* Test Studio supports different [**Continious Ingegradion and Deployment (CD/CI)**](/advanced-topics/build-server/continious-integration-overview.html) tools and allows you to execute tests when the build completes.
+* Test Studio supports different [**Continuous Integration and Deployment (CD/CI)**](/advanced-topics/build-server/continious-integration-overview.html) tools and allows you to execute tests when the build completes.
 <br/><br/>
 * [**Custom Step from Step Builder**](/features/custom-steps/overview) is for manually adding a specific step or condition to the test.
 <br/><br/>